Disputes Guide

 29 Next differentiates between Alerts, which are disputes that may be resolved by the merchant, typically by refunding the transaction; and Chargebacks, which bypass the merchant entirely to resolve in favor of the cardholder, pending a challenge by the merchant to the cardholder's issuing institution.

-29 Next is integrated to Midigator, a service that helps prevent, fight, and analyze chargebacks.
+29 Next is integrated to several third party Dispute Service Apps service that help prevent, fight, and analyze chargebacks.
+Install your provider's app from the Apps menu.

 Disputes List View